 Congregational Care is a vital ministry of Auburn United Methodist Church.
 It is our responsibility and our joy to care for those connected to our church.
 Please take a look at our ministries and discover ways you can help us to provide the highest level of Christian love and care to our congregation and community.
+If you have a prayer request or birth announcement, please fill out the contact form below so we can be praying for you!

 In cooperation with other area churches and community organizations, Auburn United Methodist Church has launched REACH, A Community Respite Ministry.